 Concerti del Tempietto

-Concerts take place every night at 8.30pm
+Concerts begin at 8.30pm

-Take in an evening of live music with Rome’s only surviving ancient theater, TeatroMarcello (built by Augustus in 13 BC) as your backdrop.
-From solo piano to classical guitar, from bel canto arias to string quartets, hear music by Schubert, Liszt, Bershwin, Piazzolla, Debussy, Haydn, and other legendary composers.
-For more information, check out the series’ website.
+Take in an evening of live music with Rome’s only surviving ancient theater, Teatro Marcello (built by Augustus in 13 BC) as your backdrop.
+From solo piano to classical guitar, from bel canto arias to string quartets, hear music by Schubert, Liszt, Gershwin, Piazzolla, Debussy, Haydn, and other legendary composers.